triton-inference-server/server/docs/user_guide/request_cancellation.md

 ## Handling in Backend

-Upon receiving request cancellation, triton does its best to terminate request at various points.
-However, once a request has been given to the backend for execution, it is upto the individual backends to detect and handle request termination.
+Upon receiving request cancellation, Triton does its best to terminate request at various points.
+However, once a request has been given to the backend for execution, it is up to the individual backends to detect and handle request termination.
 Currently, the following backends support early termination:
 - [vLLM backend](https://github.com/triton-inference-server/vllm_backend)